CtrlAltMech/sspush/README.md

 ```

 2. Once the configuration file is generated you will need to enter all approprite information.
-3. When the config is filled out run the script again and the most recent screenshot will be uploaded.
+3. When the config is filled out run the script again and the most recent screenshot will be uploaded (If one exists in the folder).
 4. A link will copied to your clipboard as well as printed out to the terminal.

 ## Contributing